lucian-loco/WAT---Weibull-Analysis-Tool/README.md

 * EOS_USER: user
 * EOS_PASS: password

+Draw.io editor tries to preload shape libraries from a location specified by an environmental variable:
+* DRAWIO_LIBS_URL: URL providing access to the shape libraries (in form of "https://xxx/yyy").
+Currently set to the public directory in HIT project cernbox.

-When the project is running in an Openshift instance, you should use 'Secrets' mechanism to assign values to set the environmental variables.
+When the project is running in an Openshift instance, you should use either 'Secrets' or 'ConfigMaps' mechanism to assign values to set these environmental variables.

 ### Python script